Sruthi Hariharan

-Sruthi Hariharan (born 2 February 1989) is an Indian actress and producer who appears primarily in Kannada language films.
-She debuted in a 2012 Malayalam film, Cinema Company, and her first film in the Kannada cinema industry was Lucia.
+Sruthi Hariharan (born 2 February 1989) is an Indian actress who primarily appears in Kannada and Tamil films.
+Sruthi is a recipient of a National Film Award, three Filmfare Awards South and one Karnataka State Film Awards.

+Sruthi made her acting debut in the Malayalam film, Cinema Company (2012).
+She had her breakthrough with her Kannada debut Lucia (2013).
+Sruthi won the Karnataka State Film Award for Best Actress and Filmfare Award for Best Actress – Kannada for her performance in Beautiful Manasugalu (2017).
+The 2018 film Nathicharami, won her the National Film Award – Special Mention.
+Sruthi established herself as a leading actress in Kannada cinema with Godhi Banna Sadharana Mykattu (2016), Urvi (2016), Upendra Matte Baa (2017) and Head Bush (2022).

 Early life and family

-Sruthi Hariharan was born into a Tamil family in Trivandrum, Kerala, and was raised in Bangalore, Karnataka.
-Her mother tongue is Tamil.
+Sruthi Hariharan was born into a Tamil Brahmin family in Trivandrum, Kerala, and was raised in Bengaluru, Karnataka.
 She attended school at Sishu Griha Montessori and High School.
-After high school she attended Christ University and graduated with a Bachelor of Business Management (BBM) degree.
+After her primary and secondary education, she attended Christ University and graduated with a Bachelor of Business Management (BBM).
 She is trained in Bharatanatyam and contemporary dance.
-Apart from her mother tongue she is fluent in Kannada, Malayalam and Hindi and can understand Telugu.
+Apart from her mother tongue, she is also fluent in Kannada, Malayalam, and Hindi and can understand Telugu.

 She became interested in cultural activities when she attended Christ College and became a part of their cultural team.
 This interest led her into acting in theatre productions.
 She joined choreographer Imraan Sardariya's dance troupe, and worked in the Kannada film industry as an assistant choreographer and background dancer.
 She was a background dancer for three years and featured in a number of songs.